meows/racket/docs/recursion.md

 Mathematicians, more than anyone else, love to be lazy (or "elegant") when they write.
 When mathematicians notice a repeating pattern, they like to find a way to easily describe this pattern so they don't have to write as much.
-One particular tool they use is called _recursion_, which is the use of a function to define itself.
+One particular tool they use is called _recursion_, which is the use of a function or rule to define itself.

 This definition might confuse some, so it may be easier to dive straight into an example, but in order to do so, we must first read a little bit about the